 The HIV virus cannot easily progress to AIDS unless there are special factors that will determine its progression.
 Here they are:

 Generally, health and nutrition are inseparable as poor health leads to malnutrition while malnutrition leads to poor health.
 Therefore, poor health (if accompanied by vomiting and diarrhea) predispose one to malabsorption of nutrients.
-This leads to loss of weight and sometimes emancipation – a symptom shared between HIV and malnutrition.
+This leads to loss of weight and sometimes emancipation – a symptom that HIV and malnutrition share.

-Nevertheless, poor water intake can lead to poor health hence largely affect a PLWHA.
+Nevertheless, poor water intake can lead to poor health hence largely affects a PLWHA.

-Well, inadequate water intake can lower your physical and mental performance, affect your salivary gland function and thereby leading you to dehydration.
-Also this can lead you to problems such as kidney stones and urinary tract infections (in women mostly).
+Inadequate water intake can lower your physical and mental performance, affect your salivary gland function and thereby leading you to dehydration.
+More so, this can lead you to problems such as kidney stones and urinary tract infections (in women mostly).

 2. HIV Type

 - HIV-1: Predominantly found in Sub-Saharan Africa.
 It has many sub-types.
 A to K – This strain is very aggressive, it’s prone to imitation and easily develops resistance to drugs.

 - HIV-2 : So far, no sub-types have been isolated.
 It’s predominantly found in West Africa and Europe.
 It’s less aggressive, less prone to imitation and less resistant to drugs.

 Young children are more likely to progress to AIDS status than adults.
 This is because their immune system is still developing and immature.

 AIDS defining illnesses are responsible for death.
 These illnesses take advantage of the weakened immune system e.g. Tuberculosis (TB), certain cancers including Kaposis Sarcoma, oesophageal candidiasis and many more.
 They take advantage of their opportunity.
 A weakened immune system predispose one to opportunistic infections while continuous exposure to infections weakens the immunity.